ohanoch/folder_sync/README.md

 ###Note:
 - This was not tested on Windows machines.
 There are no specific Linux references that I can think of, so it may work on Windows, but I was not able to confirm this.

-##Possible improvements:
-- After running the code it will always have "file_record" empty in the first loop.
-This means that for files that are identical in source and replica it will not know that they were already copied over and will attempt to do it anyways, causing it to md5 them and then perform a "move" action for the file in the replica to the same place it already is at.
-	- This can be fixed by logging the file_record in an external file and loading it back in when starting the code.
-It requires using json, or other formats.